 Arrive early, perhaps by noon.

-when you want a soft drink.
+Don’t buy the unlimited soft drink sticker for the charge card.
+It’s a complete rip-off, since it’s only good in the bars, and they’re never open when you want a soft drink.
 I think I got two Diet Cokes for my $33.

 Book the six-person sailboat snorkel trip on St. Thomas.

 Don’t even think of shopping in San Juan.